Filtrer par :

-Following the example of the world’s greatest universities, Paris Sciences & Lettres created its own Symphony Orchestra and Choir, PSL-OC.
+Following the example of the world’s greatest universities, Université PSL (Paris Sciences & Lettres) created its own Symphony Orchestra and Choir, OSC-PSL.
 Open to all PSL students, faculty and staff, it boasts 130 musicians and choir members.
-Its repertoire is reflective of Paris Sciences & Lettres itself: eclectic, innovative and original - performing a diverse array of musical styles, from the great classics to forgotten and contemporary composers, jazz, gospel and musicals.
+Its repertoire is reflective of PSL itself: eclectic, innovative and original - performing a diverse array of musical styles, from the great classics to forgotten and contemporary composers, jazz, gospel and musicals.

 The performance season of PSL’s Orchestra and Choir includes 5 different programs and features several renowned soloists: Karine Deshays (mezzo-soprano), Geneviève Laurenceau (violinist and soloist from the Orchestre National du Capitole de Toulouse), Raphael Merlin (cellist and member of the Quatuor Ebène quartet), and Raphael Imbert (jazz saxophonist), among others.

-Fully aware that the traditional meritocracy that carried them was becoming increasingly socially biased, Paris Sciences & Lettres schools took the initiative to propose social inclusiveness measures in their programs particularly at the undergraduate level, within the CPES Multidisciplinary Preparatory Classes, which now host scholarship students as a majority, as well as within the License-level programs at Université Paris-Dauphine.
+Fully aware that the traditional meritocracy that carried them was becoming increasingly socially biased, Université PSL schools took the initiative to propose social inclusiveness measures in their programs particularly at the undergraduate level, within the CPES Multidisciplinary Preparatory Classes, which now host scholarship students as a majority, as well as within the License-level programs at Université Paris-Dauphine.

-Paris Sciences & Lettres is home to 20,000 students from 120 different countries.
+Université PSL is home to 17,000 students from 120 different countries.

 Our campus provides them with an ideal work environment for their studies, with access to libraries, conferences, museums, and all that Paris itself has to offer in the culture and the arts.

-Year in and year out, Paris Sciences & Lettres believes in its students’ engagement and supports their cultural and athletic activities and involvement in student associations.
+Year in and year out, Université PSL believes in its students’ engagement and supports their cultural and athletic activities and involvement in student associations.
 Sustainable development, accessibility, and equal opportunity are among the initiatives advanced by the more than 150 projects we have funded to date.

-The PSL Student Union serves as an umbrella organization for the combined student councils of Paris Sciences & Lettres institutions.
+The PSL Student Union serves as an umbrella organization for the combined student councils of Université PSL's institutions.

-Paris Sciences & Lettres ambition is to provide formative training to the students of today’s society and the future.
-Paris Sciences & Lettres educates young adults who will be equipped to adapt to significant changes in the professional landscape.
+Université PSL's ambition is to provide formative training to the students of today’s society and the future.
+PSL educates young adults who will be equipped to adapt to significant changes in the professional landscape.
 With research-based teaching and focus on intellectual acumen, curiosity and critical thinking, PSL opens doors for students to become innovators, entrepreneurs, experts, executives and designers of rigorous intellect, who are sensitive to the importance of culture, aware of their individual and collective social responsibility, and open to the opportunities of a globalized world.

-The historic center of Paris Sciences & Lettres campus is named after this patron saint of Paris.
+The historic center of Université PSL's campus is named after this patron saint of Paris.
 It was on this historic hill that stood the Saints Apôtres (Holy Apostles) Monastery, where Saint Genevieve so often reflected in prayer.
 Today’s Rue de la Montagne Sainte-Geneviève traces the path she used to take to the monastery.